Harald-U/istio101/workshop/exercise-1/README.md

 You must already have an IBM account, with a cluster created or assigned to you as documented in the [previous step](../README.md).

-## Connect to your cluster using the lab web shell (Cloud Shell)
+## Connect to your cluster using the IBM Cloud Shell

-For this lab, a web shell is provided for you with all the necessary tools.
-Use this web shell to perform the tasks in this lab.
+For this lab, a Cloud Shell is provided for you with all the necessary tools.
+Use this web-based shell to perform the tasks in this lab.

 1. Using Chrome or Firefox, [**click here to launch Cloud Shell**](https://workshop.shell.cloud.ibm.com/) and `Login` with your IBM Cloud account.